 ~ A Parent

-L to R: Jeannie Orozco (HSD2 School Board Member), Colorado Senator Pete Lee, Christie Donner (CCJRC); Jeannette Holtham (President, Youth Transformation Center); Angelina Duran (Principal Giberson Elementary School)
+L to R: Jeannie Orozco (HSD2 School Board Member), Colorado Senator Pete Lee, Christie Donner (CCJRC); Jeannette Holtham (President, Youth Transformation Center)

-The overarching goal of the grant is to early identify youth who may be targeted for suspension or expulsion in higher grades and provide them with the resources they need to succeed.
+The overarching goal of the grant is to early identify youth who may be targeted for suspension or expulsion and provide them with the resources they need to succeed without having them miss any school.

 This generous grant was made possible through the Justice Reinvestment Crime Prevention Initiative (Colorado House Bill HB17-1326) and the unrelenting efforts of Christie Donner (center) and Colorado State Senator Pete Lee (2nd from left).
 Funding came through the Department of Local Affairs by way of fiscal agent The Denver Foundation, supported by Pikes Peak Community Foundation.
 To learn more go to: www.TransformingSafety.org.